 In June 2016, the Company entered into a Continuing Agreement for Standby Letters of Credit and Demand Guarantees with Deutsche Bank AG New York Branch and Deutsche Bank Trust Company Americas (the "2016 Non-Guaranteed LC Facility") which provides for the issuance, upon request by the Company, of letters of credit to support the Company's obligations in an aggregate amount not to exceed \$50.0 million.
 The 2016 Non-Guaranteed LC Facility will terminate on June 29, 2018.
-As of January 1, 2017 and January 3, 2016, letters of credit issued and outstanding under the 2016 Non-Guaranteed LC Facility totaled \$45.8 million and zero, respectively.
+As of December 31, 2017 and January 1, 2017, letters of credit issued and outstanding under the 2016 Non-Guaranteed LC Facility totaled \$30.1 million and \$45.8 million, respectively.